HeavyMedl/sheets-api/README.md

 ##Change Log

+### 1.0.4 - Jan 8, 2017
+Publishing README.md to NPM.

 ### 1.0.3 - Jan 8, 2017
-Fixed _collections not correctly resolving the response from sheets api.
+Fixed fn#collections not correctly resolving the response from sheets api.
 Promise.resolve takes a single object.
 You can't simply pass n arguments to it.
 It has single arity.

 ### 1.0.2 - Jan 5, 2017
 Fixed not returning promises from collection methods.